DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/ui/login/session.md

 A GUID data type is a very common choice for the *sub*.
 {{% /notice %}}

-Additional claims can be added to the cookie if desired or needed at at other UI pages.
+Additional claims can be added to the cookie if desired or needed at other UI pages.
 For example, it's common to also issue a *name* claim which represents the user's display name.

 The claims issued in the cookie are passed as the *Subject* on the [ProfileDataRequestContext]({{<ref "/reference/services/profile_service#duendeidentityservermodelsprofiledatarequestcontext">}}) in the [profile service]({{<ref "/fundamentals/claims">}}).